Welcome to today's edition of the Rush 24-7 podcast.

 Okay, so that's Chris Cuomo.

-Well, I'm gonna listen to this again.
+Well, I've got to listen to this again.

-This is it says this moment of reconciliation for Mandela and Obama, the diplomatic thing.
+This is, it says this moment of reconciliation for Mandela and Obama, the diplomatic thing.

 Walking around and talking to security officials.

-As Christian points out, President Obama just shook hands with Paul Castro from Cuba.
+Castro, as Christian points out, President Obama just shook hands with Paul Castro from Cuba.

 What does that say?